Skip to main content

 - path: ./docker-compose.launchpad.yml

-- path: ./docker-compose.supabase.yml # Comment to exclude
+# - path: ./docker-compose.supabase.yml # Uncomment to enable Supabase services

-- path: ./docker-compose.caddy.yml # Comment to exclude
+# - path: ./docker-compose.caddy.yml # Uncomment to enable Caddy/HTTPS

 networks: